I gotta learn to dance.

 Scott tunes the mix perfectly, the musicians can hear themselves and it sounds great every time I have been there.
 Scott is great guy, he and I yacked several times last night.
 He keeps me informed as to the upcoming bills and interesting tidbits of info.
 Darrell's is my default destination.

 The Black Crabs took the stage and started delivering their great music; Tom again on drums, Jonathon playing his beautiful Gretsch and Kirsten on a gorgeous blonde double bass.
-In all my slobbering over Kirsten I do want to make one thing clear; she is a great musician.

 The Crabs are one of my favorite all time bands.
 I have had their music for a couple years and have seen them multiple times.
-I have reviewed many times and if you want to see how obsessed I am with them (and Kirsten) you can read it here.
+I have reviewed many times and if you want to see how obsessed I am with them you can read it here.
 I am sure it will be used against me in a court of law sometime soon.

 I was loving the mix tonight; they started with familiar tunes and covers but soon started playing some of the new music they are currently recording.
 True heaven for a Black Crab fan.
 They played all my favorites and introduced some of my future favorites.
 Kirsten sang lead on a tune, Tom is adding backup vocals Johnny is killing his guitar.
 And I am in nirvana.
 Ommmm....